 The Wauneta Public Library is located on the upper level of the Wauneta Municipal Building located at the north end of the town’s main street (Tecumseh Avenue).
-Ruth Hohl is the local librarian.
+Marsha Cameron is the local librarian and has been so since 2021.
 She works in consultation with a library board which is appointed by the Wauneta Village Board.

 The library offers a fine selection of books, periodicals, audiobooks and dvds, many of which have been provided as memorial gifts in memory of loved ones.
 There are also computers with internet access available for use by the public at no charge.